0

 More Favorites from Lauren’s Latest

 So that is my recipe for a simple Pulled Pork Rub!
-I hope you give it try this summer!
-It makes a fantastic flavored piece of meat, especially if you had it going in your smoker.
+I hope you give it a try this summer!
+It makes a fantastic flavored piece of meat, especially if you have it going in your smoker.
 YUM!
 Have a great day, friends.

 ingredients for pulled pork rub in bowl